Kriyszig/magpie/README.md

 * indexDepth - How many columns from left do row index span
 * columnDepth - How many rows from top column index span
 * columns - indexes of columns to selectively parse
-* sep - Data Seperator
+* sep - Data Separator

 Usage: